brolucas/TrainingProg/README.md

   int Sales[3] = {6,8,25};
  ```

- **Question 1 : Create a map the key is the name and the value is the sells**
+ **Question 1 : Create a map the key is the name and the value is the sales**

  **Create a function who searching the best sells in the map and show  it**